zhaoshaojun/fastai/README.md

 Make sure you have python 3.6 and scikit-learn 0.22.
 After that, just git clone this repo, and install dependecies when you found they are missing.
 You do not have to install fastai.

 # Note to myself
 - part 1: random forests.
-Video lesson 1 to video lesson 7.
+See video lesson 1 to video lesson 7.
 - part 2: neural networks.
-Video lession 8 to video lesson 12.
+See video lession 8 to video lesson 12.

 ___
 Dec, 2019